Theoretical-Mathematical Framework

 There emerges a need for a model of a people that:

-The Earthlings people is considered such a transnational community.
+The Earthlings people is considered such a transnational people.

 1.2.
 Theoretical foundations: network societies